mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/03-fragments.md

 ## 4.3.3.
 Handling the fragment stack

 In the previous Section, we have already added the fragment to the system and we have already viewed it.
-However, if the app user uses the Android "back" button the fragments will not behave like Activities.
+However, if the app user uses the Android "back" button, the fragments will not behave like Activities.
 That is, they will not disappear and appear in the reverse order, in the form of a stack.
-Sometimes we want some fragments to behave using the back button just like they were activities.
+Sometimes we want some fragments to behave using the back button just like if they were activities.

 To achieve this, we included the `addToBackStack` method in the transaction that adds the transaction to the stack.